-When it comes to spousal support, Texas is a difficult state for spouses to convince a court to award any sort of alimony (more commonly referred to as alimony).
+When it comes to spousal support, Texas is a difficult state for spouses to convince a court to award any sort of alimony (more commonly referred to as maintenance).
 There is a significant burden of proof on the spouse asking for spousal support upon the final dissolution of marriage.
 The situation has been further complicated by the recent overhaul of the Federal Tax Code, which eliminates the deduction for the payor and requires the receiver to report these payments as income.
 Our Pearland spousal support lawyers will help you create a strong strategy for your case for the best possible chance at a possible outcome to your case.

 Types of Spousal Support